 The Directions

-- Bake the beets at 400 degrees F for 50 minutes to 1 hour and 10 minutes.
-Let cool.
+- Roast the Beets.
+Bake at 400 degrees F for 50 minutes to 1 hour and 10 minutes.

 Bake, peel, and dice the beets up to 1 day in advance.
 Refrigerate them in an airtight storage container.
 Up to 2 days in advance, whisk the dressing ingredients together.
 Refrigerate the dressing in an airtight storage container.
 Assemble the salad as directed and drizzle on the dressing when you’re ready to serve.

 - Pork.
-This salad would pair nicely with Grilled Pork Tenderloin.
+This beet salad would be the perfect side dish for Grilled Pork Tenderloin.

 - Ham.
-Ham and beets are delicious together.
+When it comes to what protein to serve with beet salad, ham is a front-runner.
 Try this salad with Slow Cooker Ham and Bean Soup.

 - Chicken.
+Chicken is another protein that pairs well with beet salad.
 Baked Chicken Cordon Bleu would be tasty with beet salad.

 - Turkey.
 Serve beet salad with Roast Turkey or Spatchcock Turkey for a holiday feast.

 - Salmon.
-Salmon pairs well with beets.
+Salmon goes well with beets.
 Try this salad with Pan Seared Salmon.

 - Veggies.
 Other root vegetables like Roasted Sweet Potatoes are a scrumptious pairing with beets.